 How to Analyze an Income Statement

-When analyzing an income statement it's important to know the difference between basic earnings per share (Basic EPS) and diluted earnings per share (Diluted EPS).
+When analyzing an income statement, it's important to know the difference between basic earnings per share (usually just referred to as "EPS") and diluted earnings per share (diluted EPS).
 This is a particularly important area for stock investors because, if you aren't careful, you can end up using the wrong EPS figure and thus end up with a misleading price-to-earnings ratio, PEG ratio, and dividend-adjusted PEG ratio.

 When you dive into the profit and loss statement of a company, you have to do it on two levels.

 - First, look at the entire business.
 How profitable is the company as a whole?

 - Second, examine the profits per share.
 Publicly traded companies are cut up into individual pieces, or shares, and each of those shares represents part of the overall ownership pie.
 How much of the after-tax income is each piece of the company entitled to receive?

 For the individual investor, the second figure is what counts.
 If a company generates more profit each year, but little of that additional profit makes its way to the shareholders on a per-share basis, the prosperity of the business doesn't mean much to shareholders.
 It could be a terrible investment.